 If windows make waterproofing the shed difficult, go to the kitchen and grab the plastic stretch wrap.
 Apply a layer or two of the plastic to cover the windows.
 This helps keep water and cold air out of the cracks in the window.

-The floors of a shed can quickly insulate with the addition of a rug or blanket.
+The floors of a shed can be quickly insulated with the addition of a rug or blanket.
 Consider lining the floor with plastic before placing the rug down to help prevent water damage.

 All Natural Insulation Products